Difference Between Mutual Funds and ETF

 The time of trading cannot determine which option is better, but it gives investors an idea of which one suits them better.

 Stock orders – ETFs allow stock orders to be made.
 This allows many investors to modify their investment plans.
 This flexibility is not available with mutual funds.
 An investor cannot give stock orders like stop loss.
 It is not applicable as it is a limited order.
 Mutual funds can not have any limit orders.
-If an investor is not comfortable with not having the security of stock orders then mutual funds may not be a good investment choice for them.
-They should consider investing in ETFs.

 Expense ratios – This means the amount or fees a fund house charges for managing each unit of the investment.
 Mutual funds being actively managed funds will incur an expense ratio higher than ETFs as the latter is not actively managed.
 Naturally, the ETFs will not have that expense.
-ETFs also have lower amount of transaction fees.
-It is because not much trading is required with the ETFs.
-On the other mutual funds will have the investor trade more and incur greater fees.

 Many investors compare the expense ratio between different funds and make their investments.
 That is the sound decision to take.